Nike/Louis Vuitton sneakers by Abloh beating auction estimates | Entertainment

 Bids for 200 pairs of Nike/Louis Vuitton "Air Force 1" sneakers designed by Virgil Abloh are running well beyond Sotheby's initial estimates in an auction with a week to go.
 The sale, which the Louis Vuitton creative designer helped to plan before his death https://www.reuters.com/lifestyle/louis-vuitton-designer-virgil-abloh-dies-2021-11-28 from cancer at age 41 in November, will benefit The Virgil Abloh "Post-Modern" Scholarship Fund for Black, African-American and students of African descent in the fashion industry.

-Bids for 200 pairs of Nike/Louis Vuitton "Air Force 1" sneakers designed by Virgil Abloh are running well beyond Sotheby's initial estimates in an auction with a week to go.

-The sale, which the Louis Vuitton creative designer helped to plan before his death https://www.reuters.com/lifestyle/louis-vuitton-designer-virgil-abloh-dies-2021-11-28 from cancer at age 41 in November, will benefit The Virgil Abloh "Post-Modern" Scholarship Fund for Black, African-American and students of African descent in the fashion industry.
-"We're currently at around $6.1 million in hammer price," said Sotheby's head of streetwear and modern collectibles, Brahm Wachter, on Tuesday, when bids ran as high as $60,000.
+"We're currently at around $6.1 million in hammer price," said Sotheby's head of streetwear and modern collectibles, Brahm Wachter, on Tuesday, when bids ran as high as $80,000.
 The original total estimate was $1 million to $3 million for the Jan.
 26 to Feb.
 8 auction.
-The leather sneaker features Abloh's signature quotation marks and Louis Vuitton's emblematic patterns.
-Each comes with a limited-edition orange pilot case.
+On opening day, the number of bids broke Sotheby's record for online sales.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)